Programme/Approved Electives for 2025/26

 Aims

-This module builds on the science content at level 4 and aims to provide an integrated and fully contextualised analysis of crucial topics covering the breadth of the pharmaceutical sciences, especially the applied disciplines of pharmaceutics and pharmacology.
+This module builds on the science content at level 4 and aims to provide a subject-specific analysis of crucial topics covering the breadth of the biological sciences as they relate to pharmaceutical sciences, especially but not exclusively the discipline of pharmacology.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/pha-20016/lists